jaeyoungchoilab/Topsicle/README.md

 ### 3.0.
 Telomere pattern tips

-Telomere repeat sequence that will be searched in the long read data need to be in 5' to 3' orientation.
-In addition it assumes the subtelomere is in the 3' end.
+Telomere repeat sequence that will be searched in the long read data need to be

+1) 5' to 3' orientation
+2) The telomere C-strand sequence
+3) Assumes the subtelomere is in the 3' end

 For example if input telomere pattern for -pattern parameter is **AACCCT** (i.e. mammalian telomere sequence) it assumes the following telomere sequence structure